 A node shrink isn’t just about performance though; it also has huge implications for low-power mobile and laptop chips.
 With 7nm (compared to 14nm), you could get 25% more performance under the same power, or you could get the same performance for half the power.
 This means longer battery life with the same performance and much more powerful chips for smaller devices since you can effectively fit twice as much performance into the limited power target.
 We’ve already seen the A12X chip from Apple crushing some older Intel chips in benchmarks, despite being only passively cooled and packed inside a smartphone, and that’s just the first 7nm chip to hit the market.

-A node shrink is always good news, as faster and more power efficient chips affect nearly every aspect of the tech world.
+A node shrink is always good news, such as the move to 5nm chips, as faster and more power-efficient chips affect nearly every aspect of the tech world.
 2019 will be an exciting year for tech with these latest nodes, and it’s good to see Moore’s law isn’t quite dead yet.